Groyne: River management

 River groynes (spur dykes, wing dykes, or wing dams) are often constructed nearly perpendicular to the riverbanks, beginning at a riverbank with a root and ending at the regulation line with a head.
 They maintain a channel to prevent ice jamming, and more generally improve navigation and control over lateral erosion, that would form from meanders.
 Groynes have a major impact on the river morphology: they cause autonomous degradation of the river.

 They are also used around bridges to prevent bridge scour.

+Types

 Groynes can be distinguished by how they are constructed, whether they are submerged, their effect on stream flow or by shape.